SAFE-T Act: Amendments

 The Illinois legislature passed a set of amendments to the Act on December 1, 2022, which was signed into law by Governor Pritzker on December 6.
 Changes related to pretrial detention include a provision that those charged before January 1, 2023 would be able to stay on the old cash bail system or request to be moved to the new system, and "felonies and crimes such as kidnapping and arson to the charges that qualify someone to be detained while awaiting trial."
 Other changes "clarify court authority in controlling electronic monitoring and escape, outline specific guidelines for trespassing violations, and create a grant program to aid public defenders with increased caseloads."

 Legal challenges

 On December 28, 2022, in a case that combined 60 lawsuits, Kankakee County Chief Judge Thomas Cunnington ruled that the Act's provision ending cash bail violated the state constitution.
 The ruling only applies to some judicial districts in the state covered by the lawsuits, and the impact of the ruling on the immediate implementation of the law was unclear as the judge did not issue an injunction.
 After the ruling, Attorney General Kwame Raoul announced that the state would appeal the decision at the Supreme Court of Illinois.
-On December 31, 2022, the Supreme Court issued a temporary stay on the provision ending cash bail pending the Court's review, "in order to maintain consistent pretrial procedures throughout Illinois."
+On December 31, 2022, the Court issued a temporary stay on the provision ending cash bail pending its review, "in order to maintain consistent pretrial procedures throughout Illinois."
+On July 18, 2023, the Court upheld the provision ending cash bail.
+The provision took effect on September 18, 2023.